rcl-ssl/docs/httpautorenew/iis.md

 - siteName - this is the **Site** name of the IIS website
 - ip - this is the **IP Address** of the IIS website (you can use any (``*``))
 - port - the is the **Port** number of the IIS website (you can use ``443``)
-- host - the the **Host Name** assigned to the IIS website
+- host - the the **Host (Domain) Name** assigned to the IIS website
 - certificateName - this is the name of the certificate in the RCL SSL Portal to be installed in the IIS website
-- validationPath - the root path to the folder where your website is hosted
+- validationPath - the root path to the folder where your website is hosted.
+This is where the validation tokens will be saved for the HTTP challenge

 ![install](../images/certbot/iis.PNG)